 - Watch for graduation deadlines for each quarter and fill out the Application for Degree form and the Master's Degree Completion form through GSTS by the appropriate deadlines. - Schedule a defense date well in advance so that you can find a date that works for all your committee members and you can reserve a room. - Defenses can be held at NU or CBG or via zoom.
-Contact the PBC program assistant for a room reservation.
-Schedule at least 3 hours for the defense. - Outside committee members that are not local may video conference/skype into the defense if they are not able to physically be there and you are conducting your defense in person.
+Your advisor will help you reserve space at CBG.
+Contact the PBC program assistant for a room reservation at NU.
+Schedule at least 3 hours for the defense. - Outside committee members that are not local may video conference into the defense if they are not able to physically be there and you are conducting your defense in person.
 It is the student's responsibility to make the arrangements for this. - Your thesis must be submitted to your committee members at least 2 weeks before the thesis defense.
-Before submission, you should have gone through drafts with your major advisor. - Be sure to schedule your defense to allow ample time to make revisions for the graduation deadline. - Once your defense date, time and location have been settled, contact the PBC program assistant with the thesis title, date, time and location as well as an image that can be used for a flyer to advertise the defense. - Bring or email the MS Thesis Defense Decision form to the defense. - If no revisions are necessary, turn in the signed form to the PBC Program Director after the defense.
+Before submission, you should have gone through multiple drafts and revision with your major advisor. - Be sure to schedule your defense to allow ample time to make revisions for the graduation deadline (often students aim to have at least 2 weeks for revision). - Once your defense date, time and location have been settled, contact the PBC program assistant with the thesis title, date, time and location as well as an image that can be used for a flyer to advertise the defense. - Bring or email the MS Thesis Defense Decision form to the defense. - If no revisions are necessary, turn in the signed form to the PBC Program Director after the defense.
 If revisions are necessary, keep the original for the final approval signing by your research advisor. - By the graduation deadline date, upload the final fully signed form along with your final revised and approved thesis to GSTS.
-Send and email to the PBC program assistant and program director (with your advisor cc'd) when this has been completed.
+Send an email to the PBC program assistant and program director (with your advisor cc'd) when this has been completed.
 At this point you can be approved to graduate.
-Congratulations! - Upload your final thesis to be digitally archived by the NU library.
-Follow the instructions in the
+Congratulations! - Upload your final thesis to be digitally archived in the NU library by following the step in the Final Thesis Upload guide, located in the resources section from our website.

-- If revisions are necessary, make appropriate revisions by the deadlines stipulated by the committee and get necessary signatures for final approval of the revised thesis. - If re-examination is required, schedule the defense by the deadline stipulated by the committee - Once all final revisions have been approved by your committee, turn in the signed MS Thesis Defense Decision form with all appropriate signatures and email the PDF version of the final approved thesis to the PBC Program Assistant. - You have now completed your thesis requirement toward your graduation.
+- If revisions are necessary, make appropriate revisions by the deadlines stipulated by the committee and get the necessary signatures for final approval of the revised thesis. - If re-examination is required, schedule the defense by the deadline stipulated by the committee - Once your committee has approved all final revisions, upload your final draft and your MS thesis defense decision to your GSTS portal.
+See these guidelines for uploading files to GSTS.
+Likewise, turn in the signed MS Thesis Defense Decision form with all appropriate signatures, and email the PDF version of the final approved thesis to the PBC Program Assistant. - You have now completed your thesis requirement toward your graduation.